phillipclapham/neuroweaver/Spark_Your_Dream_Life.md

 Here’s the move: after playing, step back.
 Sip something, doodle absentmindedly, nap—whatever calms you.
 Don’t force it—Rule 4’s Trust whispers, “It’s coming.”
 Watch for flashes: a fix, a vibe, a “huh!”
 Scribble ‘em fast—your lab notebook’s your pal.
 Rest isn’t lazy; it’s where sparks turn solid.
 What’d you catch?

-**Lab Tip**: Don’t rush—sip tea, watch a bird, let the ‘aha!’ sneak in like a quiet guest!
+**💡 Lab Tip**: Don’t rush—sip tea, watch a bird, let the ‘aha!’ sneak in like a quiet guest!

 #### **Step 3 Examples:**